Top pitfalls for professional photographers and their businesses

 The case of the disappearing great-aunt

-A wedding photographer hired a new assistant to help out with a large wedding.
+A wedding photographer hired a new assistant to help with a large wedding.
 At one of the pre-ceremony meetings with the bride and groom, the groom mentioned that his elderly great-aunt, who lived quite a distance away, would be attending the wedding.
 He stressed that it was very important that she be included in the family photographs.
 The photographer neglected to pass this instruction on to the assistant, who was tasked with taking the posed photos of the groom’s side of the family, and no one mentioned it on the day of the wedding.
 When the bride and groom saw the proofs, none of which included the great-aunt, they sued the photographer for negligence.

 The toddler tornado